harvard-lil/perma/README.md

     $ python manage.py syncdb

+If you want to play with the admin views, load the user, group, and registrar data fixture:

+    $ python manage.py loaddata test/fixtures/usersandgroups.json

 Toss in a wsgi config and wire it to your webserver, or use the built in Django webserver and you should be ready to roll:

     $ python manage.py runserver